Anne, Lady Berkeley, Anne Boleyn and the Fortunes of the Berkeley family.

 For twenty-one years, Anne took full responsibility for all the estates and brought the family back into a state of solvency.
 Living far from the court after the fall of Anne Boleyn, she became a complete countrywoman.
 One contemporary wrote that she was "overpowerful with her [son] and seldom at rest with herself..."
 It was not surprising if she dominated her son as she had to manage his entire inheritance for him until he came of age.

-When her son came of age, Anne, now the dowager Lady Berkeley, retired to Caludon Castle, another Berkeley family property near Coventry, where she died in October 1564 and was buried in St Michael's church.
+When her son came of age, Anne, now the dowager Lady Berkeley, retired to Caludon Castle, another Berkeley family property, near Coventry, where she died in October 1564 and was buried in St Michael's church.

 So Anne, Lady Berkeley, played a vital rôle in the family history, and so did Anne Boleyn.
-As a widowed mother she steered the family through a rough period and not only provided an heir but lived to see him established in security and prosperity.
+As a widowed mother she steered the family through a rough period and not only provided an heir but lived to see her descendants established in security and prosperity.
 There is still a portrait of King Henry VIII by Holbein hanging in Berkeley Castle, and perhaps it was a gift from his luckless second wife.

 [3] Ibid. p.87, 132.